-This is a process involving the class teacher, SENCO, parents and the pupil.
+This is a process involving the class teacher, SENCo, parents and the pupil.

-If it is decided that a pupil has SEN and requires special educational provision (provision that is additional to and different from that which is available to other pupils at the school) they will be added to the SEN record under the category of SEN Support.
-Parents will be informed in writing when this happens.
-The provision given at SEN support will be individual to each child, according to their SEN but it could include:
+If it is decided that a pupil has SEND and requires special educational provision (provision that is additional to and different from that which is available to other pupils at the school) they will be added to the Monitoring Register to review their progress and needs closely.
+The provision given at the Monitoring level will be individual to each child according to their SEND, but it could include: